HnZGaming/Gaalsien/README.md

 - If you're just started on setting up your first Torch server, feel free to clone/download and edit this project so that you can jump-start on it.
 - If you're an experienced Torch server admin, please feel free to suggest on any issues or improvements.

+## Important Notice

+This server may be running some "experimental version" of mods that the original mod authors will flag with DMCA if you use them as-is.
+Check the mod list first and replace them with the original mods before you go public.

 ## Disclaimer

 - Some files may be gitignored due to security reasons.